How to Make Date Paste

 • Room temperature dates can last up to two months.

-• Keep them in resealable bags, freezer bags, or airtight containers to refrigerate or freeze them for longer shelf life.
+• Keep them in resealable bags, freezer bags, or containers to refrigerate or freeze them for a longer shelf life.

 • Dry ones are best stored at room temperature, away from heat.

-• If you opt for fresh ones, keep them refrigerated to retain freshness.
+• If you opt for fresh ones, then keep them refrigerated to retain freshness.

-• Consume thawed frozen dates within six weeks.
+• Use thawed frozen dates within six weeks.

 vegan date paste